 Durethan is a plastic film developed by the pharmaceutical company Bayer that uses clay nanoparticules that prevents oxygen, moisture and carbon dioxide from decomposing food products.

 As you can see, the future of the packaging industry is still fuzzy and there is a huge gap to innovate.
-We invite you to do so in our latest challenge that aims to replace the use of plastic materials in their 6-bottle pack.
+We invite you to do so in our latest engineering challenge that aims to replace the use of plastic materials in their 6-bottle pack.
 You can join our community here.